COVID-19 Vaccine for Children & Teens

 - Americans can also text their ZIP code to GETVAX (438829) in English or VACUNA (822862) in Spanish to immediately receive address of nearby available vaccination centers.

 For some children, getting a shot can be scary.
-To make your vaccine visit more comfortable, open or download these handy Comfort Menu tips.
+To make your vaccine visit more comfortable, open or download these handy Comfort Menu tips and review the Pfizer COVID-19 Vaccination fact sheet BEFORE your scheduled appointment.

 - Antibodies: Blood proteins produced in response to and counteracting a specific antigen.